 Ultimately, a buying decision is often likely to hinge on simple brand preference.
 Similarly, LG and GE each offer a variety of different product finishes.
 A favorite here is equally liable to help cement a decision for many customers.

-What is crucial to remember, however, is the importance of an appliance extended warranty.
+What is crucial to remember, however, is the importance of an appliance extended warranty or protection plan.
 The same is true whichever brand a customer chooses.

 Alternatively, customers can opt for a third-party solution.
 Upsie

-, for example, offers comprehensive coverage comparable or superior to both manufacturers’ own extended warranty plans.
-Furthermore, protection with Upsie also packs another significant advantage: a saving of up to 70 percent.
+, for example, offers comprehensive coverage comparable or superior to both manufacturers’ own extended warranty plans with what is called a protection plan.
+Furthermore, protection plans with Upsie also packs another significant advantage: a major savings for you at just $2.99/mo!
 This savings—compared to extended warranties

 from manufacturers and big-box retailers alike—is made possible by cutting out the middleman.

-from Upsie include protection against mechanical and power failures, heating and cooling issues, and drainage problems.
-Also incorporated are convenient in-home repairs, all carried out by certified technicians.
+from Upsie include protection against mechanical and power failures, heating and cooling issues, surge protection and drainage problems.
+Upsie also has convenient in-home repairs, all carried out by certified technicians.

 Learn More About Appliance Protection: